Ricc4rdo0107/TermuxBootanimtion/README.md

-Soon I will post a better script (I didn't)
+I abandoned this project a long time ago

 # TermuxBootanimtion